andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ## Legal Systems are **Complex** [BOTH]

 Note:
-We need to pause a second and make some things clear.
+We need to pause a few seconds and state what might be obvious.

+It's no wonder that things had got confused in the places they had in the ways that they had.

 Legal systems are complex.

-They have evolved over _significant_ periods of time, and contain TIME itself as a significant factor (i.e. the law changes, things can expire, things have deadlines).
+They have evolved over _significant_ periods of time, and they contain TIME itself as a significant Domain consideration (i.e. the law changes, things can expire, things have deadlines).

 They bring together a great number of (by the very nature of the adveserial system, hostile) parties, all who have their views on the system, and obligations / needs to be met.